hoptical/Github-Crawler/README.md

 ## Inferences

-* Akka application with single actor is faster than native single thread application and that's because of pipeline nature of actors that akka provdides.
+* Akka application with a single actor is faster than native single thread application and that's because of pipeline nature of actors that akka provides.
 * with depth=3, these results achieved:
    * Native single thread: 198s
    * Akka Single fetcher actor(Future Off): 170s